MOHAMMED-IQRAMUL/Python-Projects/Django/readme_2.md

 5. **Admin**: The `admin.py` file allows you to manage your models through the Django admin interface.
 6. **Static Files**: Static files in the `static/` directory are served to the client as needed.

-This structure helps keep your code organized and maintainable, making it easier to develop and scale your Django applications.